lmj260/data-versioning/README.md

 ### Create a Data Store folder in GCS Bucket
 - Go to `https://console.cloud.google.com/storage/browser`
-- Go to the bucket `cheese-app-data-versioning` (REPLACE WITH YOUR BUCKET NAME)
+- Go to the bucket `ac215-hw2-lmj260-data-versioning` (REPLACE WITH YOUR BUCKET NAME)
 - Create a folder `dvc_store` inside the bucket
 - Create a folder `images` inside the bucket (This is where we will store the images that need to be versioned)